 New classes begin with the fall semester each year; mid-year matriculation is not permitted.
 Applications are accepted starting July 1 for fall enrollment of the following year.
 Applicants are notified once an admission decision is reached.
 Accepted applicants must meet and fulfill all essential functions for Pacific University College of Optometry.

 All prerequisite courses must be completed with a grade of “C” or higher (grades of “C-” or lower are not acceptable).
+Prerequisite courses must be taken on a graded basis unless the course was switched to pass-fail grading by an institution due to the COVID-19 pandemic.
 Where possible, all courses should be those intended for science majors.
 All science prerequisites must include a laboratory component.
 Science prerequisite courses offered without a laboratory component will be accepted on a case-by-case basis.
 A maximum of 8 semester credits of AP or IB credit can be used toward the prerequisite requirements for applicants with qualifying scores.
 A qualifying score is a 4 or 5 on the Advanced Placement test or a 5 or higher on the IB examination.

-No more than 8 semester credits or two courses of online prerequisite coursework is accepted (whichever is less).
+No more than 12 semester credits or three courses of online prerequisite coursework is accepted (whichever is less).
 If taking online science prerequisite courses, it is required that labs are physical, not virtual.
+Prerequisite courses and labs that were conducted in an online format due to the COVID-19 pandemic will be accepted and will not count towards the 12 semester credit or three course online limit.
 Online courses in Microbiology and Biochemistry with online labs will be considered.
 Online prerequisite courses will only be considered from regionally accredited colleges or universities.
 Online coursework unrelated to prerequisite requirements is not subject to these restrictions.

 The following prerequisite courses must have been completed within the last 10 years: Anatomy, Physiology, Microbiology, Organic Chemistry, Biochemistry (if applicable) and General Physics.